dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

 # Elasticsearch Reindex Process

-This document outlines the process for reindexing an Elasticsearch index in CommCareHQ.
+This document outlines the process for reindexing an Elasticsearch index in CommCare HQ.
 The process would typically involve:
 1. Creating a secondary index via migrations.
 ES migrations can be created by following [this](./README.rst#creating-elasticsearch-index-migrations) guide.
-2. Update [Secondary Index Names](./const.py#L27-L57) with the new secondary index names.
+2. Updating [Secondary Index Names](./const.py#L27-L57) with the new secondary index names.
 3. Multiplexing the HQ index adapters, so that data is written to both primary and secondary indices simultaneously using ElasticSyncMultiplexer.
-4. Reindexing the secondary index using `elastic_sync_multiplexed` utility.
+4. Reindexing the secondary index using the `elastic_sync_multiplexed` utility.
-5. Swapping the Indices.
+5. Swapping the indices.
 6. Turning off the multiplexer
 7. Deleting the older index.
-8. Update [Index Names](https://github.com/dimagi/commcare-hq/blob/26ddc8f18f9a1c60c2aae6e09ecea4c4e6647758/corehq/apps/es/const.py#L27-L57), set Primary index name to secondary index name and secondary index name to None.
+8. Updating [Index Names](https://github.com/dimagi/commcare-hq/blob/26ddc8f18f9a1c60c2aae6e09ecea4c4e6647758/corehq/apps/es/const.py#L27-L57), and setting primary index name to secondary index name and secondary index name to None.

 ### Prerequisites: